 Moreover, most systems would provide prescriptions that are potential solutions, further aiding human decision.

-The following are more examples where WSO2 DAS can be used to build an advising solution:
+The following are more examples where WSO2 SP can be used to build an advising solution:

 5. Implementing Level 4: Deciding